 - Building Competitions - ENERGY STAR hosts national competitions which also include water as a recognition category and has resources to help their partners develop their own competitions.

 A number of executive orders (E.O.) have been issued that require federal agencies to implement water efficiency measures.
 E.O.
 13423 (2007) required the purchase, installation, and implementation of water-efficient products and practices.
 E.O.
 13514 (2009) extended and expanded the requirements of the executive order to also include requirements related to industrial, landscape, and agricultural water use.
 E.O.
 13693 (2015) extended reduction goals and added requirements for metering.
 E.O.
-13834 (2018) superceded all previous Orders, but renewed a call to reduce potable and non-potable water consumtion and comply with stormwater management requirements.
+13834 (2018) renewed a call to reduce potable and non-potable water consumption and comply with stormwater management requirements.
+E.O.
+14057 (2021), which supersedes all previous executive orders, requires federal agencies to establish targets to reduce potable water use intensity through FY 2030.
+E.O.
+14057 also requires agencies to procure WaterSense labeled, ENERGY STAR certified, and other water-efficient products and systems.

-The Chairman of the Council on Environmental Quality has issued implementing instructions(43 pp, 818 K, About PDF) for the 2018 executive order and the Office for Federal Sustainabilitywill issue additional guidance to help carry out requirements.
+The Chairman of the Council on Environmental Quality has issued implementing instructions(73 pp) for E.O.
+14057 and the Office for Federal Sustainabilitywill issue additional guidance to help carry out requirements.

 This page is designed to assist federal agencies in fulfilling these requirements.
 To comply, federal agencies can: